Thursday, December 11, 2008

 I went to her and kneeled down.
 I caressed her and patted her head, and called her name.
 "Nip?"

 It was very clear to me that Nip took herself responsible for this accident.
 She could not forgive herself.
-She was telling me that she fell in a nap and that's how Paul had burnt his hands.
+She was telling me that she fell in a nap and that is how Paul had burnt his hands.
 That she failed to do her duty.

 I felt a deep sympathy for Nip.
 I called her again.
-And she raised her head and look into my eyes.
-You won't believe me, but do you know what I saw?
+And she raised her head and looked into my eyes.
+You would not believe me, but do you know what I saw?
 I saw tears in her eyes.
 I am not ashamed to admit to you, that evening I forgot Nip was a dog.

 After this, there was no more escapade for Paul.
 At least none to the fire.
 Whenever the fire was on, Nip sat there guarding Paul.
 If Paul took a step to the mantelpiece, she cried aloud "Beware!
 Beware!", and push Paul away from that.